timrabl/docker-dokuwiki/README.md

 large number of plugins contributed by its vibrant community allow for a broad range of use cases beyond a traditional wiki.

-## Make
+## make
 For easier updating and deployment there is an `Makefile`.
 This makefile supports the follwing task's:

-#### get-stable
+#### get-latest
-Pull the latest version from the provided path ( **by default:** https://download.dokuwiki.org/src/dokuwiki/dokuwiki-stable.tgz), writes it into the tmp directory and extract it into the *image-files/dokuwiki-stable/* folder.
+Pull the latest version from the provided path and writes it into the tmp/ directory and extract it into the *image-files/dokuwiki-latest/* folder.

 #### build-latest (stable)
-Build the latest docker image and Tag it with **latest** with the following command:
+Build the latest docker image and Tag it with **latest**.
 </br>
 ```sh
 docker build \